Fahani/webrobocomp.github.io/page11.md

 and there it is! your component is running.

 What!
 Dissapointed?
 Yeah, I know it does nothing, but it runs and it is yours!
-Now letís do some real programming.
+Now let‚Äôs do some real programming.

 Stop the component with Ctrl Z and then type: